Link between thermodynamic correlation signatures and superconductivity in twisted trilayer graphene: Mapping twist-dependent signatures of interaction effects

 \section{Mapping twist-dependent signatures of interaction effects}

-To characterize the twist angle dependence of the correlations in TTG, we map d$\mu$/d$n$ as a function of spatial position (Fig.~\ref{fig:fig2}\textbf{a}; see Fig.~\ref{fig:linecuts} for additional line cuts).
+To characterize the twist angle dependence of the correlations in TTG, we map d$\mu$/d$n$ as a function of spatial position (Fig.~\ref{fig:fig2}\textbf{a}; see Extended Data Figure 3 for additional line cuts).
 Along this line cut, $\theta_{12}$ varies smoothly from $\theta_{12} \approx 1^\circ$ to $\theta_{12} \approx 1.4^\circ$ over a span of about 4~$\mu$m.
-Strong interactions, indicated by the presence of correlation-driven gaps at $\nu=\pm2$ and/or a sawtooth in compressibility, persist over a range of twist angles $1.03^\circ < \theta_{12} < 1.24^\circ$.
+We observe correlation-driven gaps at $\nu=\pm2$ and/or a sawtooth in compressibility over a range of twist angles $1.03^\circ < \theta_{12} < 1.24^\circ$.
+We take the gap size and sawtooth strength as proxies for the strength of interactions.
+However, these quantities are indirect measures of many-body correlations; strong correlations may, for example, also persist in metallic (gapless) states.
 This range is consistent with the theoretically predicted magic continuum of angles for TTG where single-particle bandwidths are minimized for our $\theta_{23}$~\cite{zhu2020twisted,yang2024multi,foo2024extended}.
-The data reveal that the locations where correlations are maximized for hole and electron doping differ, indicating distinct effective magic angles for the valence and conduction bands (Fig.~\ref{fig:fig2}\textbf{b}).
+The data reveal that the locations where these correlation features are maximized for hole and electron doping differ, indicating distinct effective magic angles for the valence and conduction bands (Fig.~\ref{fig:fig2}\textbf{b}).
 While differences between the valence and conduction band behaviors are frequently observed in twisted graphene samples, our spatially resolved measurements reveal that both bands can host correlations of similar strength, yet the detailed conditions that optimize interaction effects within each band are different.